mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 * title: Statement Describing you
 ##### !question

-Which statement best describes your availability to practice code while taking this course?
+What statement best describes your commitment to coding through the Basic Prep curriculum?

 ##### !end-question

 ##### !options

-* I plan to practice coding during class hours only.
-* I plan to dedicate a small chunk (1-5hrs) per week of time outside of class coding.
+* I plan to devote a small chunk of time to coding - I'm just here to see if I like this.
-* I plan to dedicate a significant amount (6-12hrs) per week of time outside of class coding.
+* I plan to devote a significant amount of time to coding.
-* I plan to dedicate my full attention (13+ hrs) outside of class hours to coding.
+* I plan to dedicate my full attention to making my way through the curriculum (It's all I'm planning on doing- I am ready to pass my TAA!)

 ##### !end-options

 ##### !answer

-* I plan to dedicate my full attention (13+ hrs) outside of class hours to coding.
+* I plan to dedicate my full attention to making my way through the curriculum (It's all I'm planning on doing- I am ready to pass my TAA!)

 ##### !end-answer
 ### !end-challenge